James K. Harris {584}

 Jane Harris goes on to say that James left Marston for Canada in the November of 1879 and returned to Marston on April 7, 1880 only to leave Marston and go back to Canada a week later later on April 14, 1880...this time with his wife, Martha and their existing children at that time.

-Research Notes:
+Research Information:

 William's younger brother, James (Jim) Harris left Marston for Canada in the November of 1879 and returned to Marston on April 7, 1880 only to leave Marston and go back to Canada a week later later on April 14, 1880...this time with his wife, Martha (Tipler) and their existing children at that time.
 Instead of joining William in the rendering business it appears that he opened a grocery store on Queen Street.
 It is noted on the birth certificate of his daughter Emily (born 1882) that Jim was a Grocer by trade.
 In 1882, Jim and his family with his first wife, Martha Tipler (1853-1884), resided at 365 Queen Street East.
 It is assumed that the grocery store that Jim owned & operated was located at this address as well.
 In a letter dated October 15, 1982, written to Joan (Harris) Macrae by Lois (DeCoursey) Phasey (Jim Harris' granddaughter), Lois notes that the Toronto home address of Jim & Pamillia Harris was 120 Queen Street East.
 According to Lois, Jim owned the entire block.
 It is assumed that he moved from 365 Queen St. to 120 Queen St. around 1885 - shortly after the death of his wife Martha on March 4, 1884.

-Family legend says that Jim loaned a fellow Mason $80,000.00 An excessely large amount of money in the 1890's; and for that matter, a considerable sum even by today's standards.
+Family legend says that Jim loaned a fellow Mason $80,000.00 An excessely large amount of money in the mid 1890's; and for that matter, a considerable sum even by today's standards.
 Suffice to say, the Mason Lodge brother disappeared shortly after the loan was finalized.
 James never did see his lodge brother, or his $80,000.00 ever again.

 Following this financial devastation, Jim and his family took whatever they had left and bought an inexpensive, yet scenic piece of land in Choteau, Montana - with the intention of ranching.
-In 1897/8, while digging a well, Jim struck a vein of copper - a very large and prosperous one.
+Around 1901/2, while digging a well, Jim struck a vein of copper - a very large and prosperous one.
 He then opened a copper mine on that land, making back his previous losses quite quickly and buying up other properties in the area for prospecting and/or ranching purposes.
 The actual name of the mine and business that Jim founded was the "Anaconda Copper Company".
 The business address of this mine was in Great Falls, Montana.
 Both he and Pamillia would live the rest of their days in Choteau, Montana.

 In 1979 the descendants of James Harris/Martha Tipler/Pamillia Irwin were very surprised to find out that Jim had reserved a portion of the mineral rights to the Choteau ranch land for his family about a year before he died.
 It was, although, not specified in his will.
 "Hunt Brothers" now lease the land rights from Jim's descendants.
 The area is now known as the "Overthrust Belt", or more specifically, "The Deep Creek Project".

-Medical Notes:
+Medical Information:

 Montana Death Index, 1860-2007 about James Harris